Rodion Markovits: Early life and World War I

 Culturally and ethnically, Markovits was of Hungarian-Jewish extraction, and socially belonged to the lower classes.
 His background may have been Jewish assimilationist, and he regarded himself as ethnically Hungarian, but his interest in maintaining links with secular Jewish culture put distance between him and the more committed assimilationists.
 Historian Attila Gidó nevertheless includes Markovits among the most prominent Jews who helped promote, from within, the Hungarian urban culture of Transylvania.

-The writer's home village was Kisgérce (today Gherţa Mică, Romania), in the ethnographic region of Avasság (Țara Oașului).
+The writer's home village was Kisgérce (today Gherța Mică, Romania), in the ethnographic region of Avasság (Țara Oașului).
 He spent part of his childhood in Szatmárnémeti (today Satu Mare, Romania), the local urban center, where he attended Catholic school and then the Kölcsey Calvinist College.
 Young Markovits went on to study Law at the Faculty of Law of the Budapest (Eötvös Loránd) University, but mainly focused on his budding career as writer and cultural journalist, publishing with left-leaning or satirical periodicals such as Fidibusz, Népszava, Független, Ifjú Erők, Korbács, Szatmár és Vidéke and Márton Lovászy's Magyarország.
 Upon graduation, he also worked as a lawyer.

 Romanian literary historian Cornel Ungureanu refers to World War I as Markovits' "first great journalistic adventure".
 Markovits was mobilized into the Austro-Hungarian Army a few months into the conflict.
 In early 1915, he was sent with the 12th Royal Hungarian Army infantry regiment to the Eastern Front, and was captured by the Russian military during summer 1916.
 His account places this event at the peak of Russia's Brusilov Offensive.
 Also according to Markovits, the column of Hungarian captives (including much of the 12th) was ordered to the transit camp of Darnytsia (Kiev), then his contingent was carried by train to Kineshma and by boat to Makaryevo.
-Their rest was interrupted by news that they were to be moved into Siberia, and eventually they were relocated to the banks of the Usuri River, on Russia's nominal border with the Republic of China.
+Their rest was interrupted by news that they were to be moved into Siberia, and eventually they were relocated to the banks of the Ussuri River, on Russia's nominal border with the Republic of China.